piroozb/connect-4-discord/README.md

 ### Play against others or our bot!

 ## Technology used
--   python
+-   Python
--   discord.py
+-   Discord.py
--   flask
+-   Flask
--   google cloud (to run the bot)
+-   Google cloud (to run the bot)
--   google drawings (for the logo)
+-   Google drawings (for the logo)

 ## Try it yourself!
 To set up, download the files and then install the packages dotenv, discord.py, and flask.